A. J. Dillon: 2020

 Head coach Matt LaFleur named Dillon the third running back on the Packers' depth chart to begin the season, behind veterans Aaron Jones and Jamaal Williams.
-He saw his first NFL action on September 13, 2020, during a Week 1 victory over the Minnesota Vikings, logging two carries for 14 yards.
-The following week over the Detroit Lions, Dillon rushed 5 times for 17 yards as the Packers won 42–21.
-He saw no action during the Packers' Week 3 victory over the New Orleans Saints, and had just one carry for 3 yards against the Atlanta Falcons the following week.
-In each of their next three games, Dillon carried the ball five times apiece, tallying 31, 11 and 21 yards in those games.
+He saw his first NFL action on September 13, 2020, during a Week 1 victory over the Minnesota Vikings, logging two carries for 14 yards in his NFL debut.
+Over the next six games, Dillon had a limited role with a few carries per game.
 The Packers placed Dillon on the reserve/COVID-19 list on November 2, 2020, where he missed five games.
 He was activated from the list on December 10, 2020, ahead of the Packers' Week 14 game versus the Lions, but Dillon did not record any stats in that game.
-He carried the ball once for 18 yards versus the Carolina Panthers in Week 15.

 On December 27, 2020, Dillon scored his first two NFL touchdowns during a Week 16 game against the Tennessee Titans on Sunday Night Football, totaling 124 rushing yards on 21 carries during the 40–14 win.
-During the Packers' divisional round matchup against the Los Angeles Rams, Dillon rushed 6 times for 27 yards as Green Bay won 32–18, and had a fumble recovered by quarterback Aaron Rodgers.
-The following week against the Tampa Bay Buccaneers, Dillon rushed 3 times for 17 yards, and added one catch for 13 yards, as the Packers lost 31–26.
+During the Packers' Divisional Round game against the Los Angeles Rams, Dillon rushed six times for 27 yards as Green Bay won 32–18, and had a fumble recovered by quarterback Aaron Rodgers.
+The following week against the Tampa Bay Buccaneers, Dillon rushed three times for 17 yards, and added one catch for 13 yards, as the Packers lost 31–26 in the NFC Championship.

 In total, Dillon had 46 carries for 242 yards (an average of 5.3 yards per carry) and 2 touchdowns during his rookie season.